 778.882.LIFE (5433) | email@example.com

-Born and raised in Vancouver, Mark has been involved in the Inner Hope community before it was even established.
-He first met Carla and Jenny in 2001 and started attending New Beginnings, becoming a part of that community.
-Since then, Inner Hope has been a home base for him, and he's lived in The Home, volunteered and interned with Inner Hope, and worked as House Respite as well.
+Born and raised in Vancouver, Mark had deep connections in our community before Inner Hope was established.
+Since day one, Inner Hope has been a home base for him: he's lived in The Home, volunteered, interned, and worked as Respite Support.
 He has seen firsthand how relationships through Inner Hope can impact and transform lives.
-Mark earned his B.A. at Trinity Western University, and, after getting married, moved up to Redstone Reserve to join his wife, where he taught P.E..
+Mark earned his B.A. at Trinity Western University, and, after getting married, moved up to Redstone Reserve, where he taught Phys.
+Ed.
 He has since made a home in Vancouver with his wife and two children, and has been an invested community member with Reality Church.
-Mark is thrilled to be returning to Inner Hope in a leadership capacity, and is looking forward to building rapport and community with those involved both past and present.
-When he's not at Inner Hope, Mark enjoys playing softball and spending time with his family, including family trips to Science World and Costco (for hot dogs).
+Mark is thrilled to be in a leadership capacity, and to continue his relationships with community members at Inner Hope.
+When he's not at work, Mark enjoys playing softball and spending time with his family, including family trips to Science World and Costco (for hot dogs).